JULY 11, 2015

 Reservations: 866-922-7278 or 435-336-4444

-The Echo Resort Recreation Area has limited campsites available Reservations may be available by calling the Echo Resort site directly at 435-336-9894.
+Camp at the Resort and party with us!
+The Echo Resort Recreation Area has campsites available Reservations may be available by calling the Echo Resort site directly at 435-336-9894.
 You will pay once you arrive.
 If Echo Resort becomes full, call 1-435-336-2241 to make reservations at Rockport State Park Reservoir (about 15 miles away).
 Other lodging options include numerous hotels and motels in Park City.

 Medical personnel will be on-site.
 Certified lifeguards and dive team will be present during the swim on watercraft and kayaks.